raphaelsty/cherche/docs/retrieve/retrieve.md

 # Retrieve

 Retrievers speed up the neural search pipeline by filtering out the majority of documents that are not relevant.
-Rankers (slower) will then be able to pull up the most relevant documents based on semantic similarity.
-The retrievers `retrieve.Elastic` and `retrieve.encoder` are the only retrievers in Cherche that are compatible with large corpora.
-The other retrievers are adapted to small or medium size corpora.
+Rankers (slower) will then pull up the most relevant documents based on semantic similarity.
+The retrievers `retrieve.Elastic` and `retrieve.Encoder` are the only retrievers in Cherche that are compatible with large corpora.
+The other retrievers are adapted to small or medium-sized corpora since we will store documents in memory.

 ## Retrievers